 If you’re planning to backpack in Canada, always take rain gear.
-Arcteryx makes especially durable long-lasting pants (last year’s colours are on sale right now) and jackets I swear by.
+Arcteryx makes especially durable long-lasting pants and the Arcteryx beta SL Jacket I swear by.
 Include a toque, a pair of gloves and several pairs of socks.
 I find their merino wool socks to be especially comfortable and again non-stinky.

 For footwear I recommend boots like the Women’s Moab waterproof boot or Salomon’s X Ultra3 Mid GTx® boot – the one’s I’ve now worn for over a year on local mountain hikes as well as on a three week trek in the Indian Himalayas.

 If you take the right gear, clothes and attitude and you’ll have an unforgettable experience.
 There is so much joy I personally get from backpacking that I think it’s worth doing everything in your power to find the right hiking companions and then a backpacking adventure to match your goals.